-The Income-contingent Repayment (ICR) Program helps you lower your monthly student loan payments, and may offer complete student loan forgiveness, if you meet requirements for this income-driven repayment plan.
+The Income-contingent Repayment (ICR) Plan can help lower your monthly payments and give you a way to earn student loan forgiveness if you’re eligible for this income-driven repayment plan.

-As one of the oldest student loan repayment programs available, the Income-contingent Repayment Plan is designed to help borrowers who don’t qualify for other loan repayment plans, but still want to take advantage of lower payments and/or reduced interest.
+As one of the oldest student loan repayment programs available, the Income-contingent Repayment (ICR) Plan uses your income to determine how much you can afford to pay towards your student loans each month.
+The ICR program is designed to help borrowers who don’t qualify for other loan repayment plans take advantage of lower payments and potentially earn loan forgiveness.

-The conditions for the Income-contingent Repayment Program are less strict than many other income-driven repayment plans, allowing borrowers with federal student loans not accepted by other plans to seek approval.
-Loans eligible for the ICR Program include:
+The conditions for the Income-contingent Repayment (ICR) program are less strict than many other income-driven repayment plans, enabling borrowers with federal student loans not accepted by other plans to seek approval.
+The ICR program is the only income-driven plan currently available for parent PLUS loan borrowers.

 - Direct PLUS Loans made to graduate or professional students